thomasruiz/given-php/README.md

 ### Context description with `describe`

-Each logically grouping of tests should be placed inside a `describe` block.
+Each test file should define a single `describe` block.
 This allows you to provide some descriptive context around what you are about to test.
-You can have multiple `describe` blocks in each test file and you can nest `describe` blocks inside each other
+Note: you cannot nest `describe` blocks inside each other.
+1 per file only.

 **example:**